-Prof. Shelley came to Yale to teach, to continue his path-breaking work as a theorist of African American sacred music, and to serve as faculty director of the new Interdisciplinary Program in Music and the Black Church housed in the ISM.
-He is a scholar, an ordained minister, and an experienced church musician who will bring to Yale University much-needed attention to a vital and under-researched musical tradition.
+Braxton D. Shelley, associate professor of music, of sacred music, and divinity, came to Yale to teach, to continue his path-breaking work as a theorist of African American sacred music, and to serve as faculty director of the new Interdisciplinary Program in Music and the Black Church housed in the ISM.
+He is a scholar, an ordained minister, and an experienced church musician.

 A native of North Carolina, Prof. Shelley graduated with highest distinction from Duke University where he majored in music and minored in history.
-He then entered the Ph.D. program in the History and Theory of Music at the University of Chicago.
+He then entered the Ph.D. program in the history and theory of music at the University of Chicago.
 While finishing his Ph.D., he also earned a Master of Divinity degree at the University of Chicago Divinity School, upon which he was ordained in the Missionary Baptist church.
-In 2017, he was appointed assistant professor of music at Harvard University, where he has taught since.
+In 2017, he was appointed assistant professor of music at Harvard University, where he taught until accepting the Yale appointment.

 A second book, under contract with the University of California Press, is entitled An Eternal Pitch: Bishop G.E.
 Patterson and the Afterlives of Ecstasy.
 It analyzes the great preacher’s musical style, his use of radio and other media, and the digital reverberation of his ministry after his death in 2007.

 Prof. Shelley already has nearly a dozen articles and book chapters in press or published.
 He is also a frequent guest lecturer and clinician.